THE IMPACT OF SYMBIOTIC MICROBES ON MARINE ECOSYSTEMS

 Our research aims to describe the mechanistic links among symbiont physiology, ecological processes, and biogeochemical cycles, with the ultimate goal of advancing knowledge of the function and significance of microbes in marine ecosystems.

-We employ a unique integrative approach to the physiology and ecology of symbiotic microbes and their hosts, bringing together insights from physiological experiments, molecular-based ‘omics tools, physico-chemical measurements, and community surveys.
+We employ a unique integrative approach, bringing together insights from physiological experiments, molecular-based ‘omics tools, physico-chemical measurements, and community surveys.